Cloudflare (NYSE:NET) Updates Q3 2021 Earnings Guidance

 Cloudflare (NYSE:NET) updated its third quarter 2021 earnings guidance on Thursday.
 The company provided earnings per share guidance of $-0.040-$-0.030 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $-0.020.
 The company issued revenue guidance of $165 million-$166 million, compared to the consensus revenue estimate of $157.44 million.Cloudflare also updated its FY 2021 guidance to $-0.120-$-0.110 EPS.

-NET has been the topic of several analyst reports.
-KGI Securities initiated coverage on Cloudflare in a report on Thursday, July 1st.
-They set an outperform rating on the stock.
-Truist raised their target price on Cloudflare from $110.00 to $130.00 and gave the company a buy rating in a report on Friday, August 6th.
-Zacks Investment Research downgraded Cloudflare from a hold rating to a sell rating in a report on Thursday, August 12th.
-Robert W. Baird downgraded Cloudflare from an outperform rating to a neutral rating and lifted their price objective for the stock from $95.00 to $117.00 in a report on Friday, August 6th.
-Finally, Morgan Stanley lifted their price objective on Cloudflare from $88.00 to $91.00 and gave the stock an equal weight rating in a report on Friday, May 7th.
-One research analyst has rated the stock with a sell rating, five have given a hold rating and sixteen have issued a buy rating to the company.
-The stock has a consensus rating of Buy and an average price target of $110.13.
+A number of equities research analysts recently issued reports on the company.
+KGI Securities assumed coverage on Cloudflare in a research note on Thursday, July 1st.
+They set an outperform rating for the company.
+Needham & Company LLC lifted their target price on Cloudflare from $105.00 to $140.00 and gave the company a buy rating in a research report on Friday, August 6th.
+Truist Securities lifted their target price on Cloudflare from $110.00 to $130.00 and gave the company a buy rating in a research report on Friday, August 6th.
+JMP Securities lifted their target price on Cloudflare from $102.00 to $129.00 and gave the company a market outperform rating in a research report on Monday, August 9th.
+Finally, Morgan Stanley lifted their target price on Cloudflare from $88.00 to $91.00 and gave the company an equal weight rating in a research report on Friday, May 7th.
+One investment analyst has rated the stock with a sell rating, five have given a hold rating and sixteen have issued a buy rating to the company’s stock.
+Cloudflare has a consensus rating of Buy and an average target price of $110.13.

-In other Cloudflare news, CFO Thomas J. Seifert sold 50,000 shares of the stock in a transaction on Monday, June 14th.
-The stock was sold at an average price of $95.19, for a total value of $4,759,500.00.
-Following the transaction, the chief financial officer now directly owns 100,156 shares in the company, valued at approximately $9,533,849.64.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CFO Thomas J. Seifert sold 20,000 shares of the stock in a transaction on Tuesday, May 25th.
-The shares were sold at an average price of $79.72, for a total value of $1,594,400.00.
-Following the completion of the transaction, the chief financial officer now owns 70,156 shares in the company, valued at $5,592,836.32.
+In other news, CAO Paul D. Underwood sold 36,000 shares of the business’s stock in a transaction dated Wednesday, August 18th.
+The stock was sold at an average price of $117.98, for a total value of $4,247,280.00.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CFO Thomas J. Seifert sold 20,000 shares of the business’s stock in a transaction dated Tuesday, June 8th.
+The shares were sold at an average price of $89.48, for a total value of $1,789,600.00.
+Following the completion of the transaction, the chief financial officer now directly owns 70,156 shares of the company’s stock, valued at approximately $6,277,558.88.
 The disclosure for this sale can be found here.
-Over the last three months, insiders sold 957,789 shares of company stock valued at $99,221,676.
-20.69% of the stock is currently owned by insiders.
+In the last quarter, insiders have sold 937,789 shares of company stock worth $100,504,655.
+Company insiders own 20.69% of the company’s stock.

+An institutional investor recently raised its position in Cloudflare stock.
+Morgan Stanley increased its holdings in Cloudflare, Inc. (NYSE:NET) by 120.2% in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
+The firm owned 28,729,894 shares of the company’s stock after purchasing an additional 15,680,274 shares during the quarter.
+Morgan Stanley owned 9.20% of Cloudflare worth $3,040,771,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 56.10% of the company’s stock.

 CloudFlare, Inc operates a cloud platform that delivers a range of network services to businesses worldwide.
 The company provides an integrated cloud-based security solution to secure a range of combination of platforms, including public cloud, private cloud, on-premise, software-as-a-service applications, and Internet of Things (IoT) devices.